ayang629/IoT_Messaging_Brokers/README.md

 	redis - 3.*.* (for mosca/ponte; go to redis.io and download the latest stable version)

+	other Node-related dependencies are included in the package.json (downloaded into the node_modules folder)

 The servers take one of 3 options: mosca, mosquitto, and ponte.
 The mosca broker will take whatever information it receives and output it into a data file called mosca_output.txt.